dliu84/StockApp-iOS-Application/README.md

 - **Search for Stocks**: Use the search feature to find companies quickly.
 - **Monitor Stocks**: Add stocks to your watch or active lists and view real-time updates.
 - **Rank Stocks**: Assign ranks to stocks and visualize their potential with icons or colors.
+- **Manage Favorites**: Mark stocks as favorites with the star icon for quick access.
 - **Refresh Data**: Pull to refresh stock data and ensure accuracy.

 ## Contributors